mjambon/cmdliner-cheatsheet/README.md

 This cheatsheet is a compact reference for common patterns.

-[A sample program](src/Main.ml) is also provided for exploration purposes or as a template for new projects.
+[Two sample programs](src) are provided for exploration purposes or as a template for new projects.
 Clone this git repository and test it as follows (requires `dune` and of course `cmdliner`):
 ```
 $ make
+$ make test

-$ ./bin/cmdliner-cheatsheet --help
+$ ./bin/cmdliner-demo-arg --help
+$ ./bin/cmdliner-demo-arg             # try with some options
-$ ./bin/cmdliner-cheatsheet
+$ ./bin/cmdliner-demo-subcmd
+$ ./bin/cmdliner-demo-subcmd subcmd1  # try with some options
 ```

 Anonymous argument at specific position